 The engine oil dipstick handle is yellow.

-The engine oil dipstick on the 2.4L engine is located on the rear of the engine.
+The dipstick on the 2.4L L4 engine is located at the rear of the engine.
+The dipstick on the 3400 V6 engine is located on the front of the engine, behind the fan.

-The engine oil dipstick on the 3100 engine is located on the front of the engine.
-Turn off the engine and give the oil a few minutes to drain back into the oil pan.
+Turn off the engine and give the oil several minutes to drain back into the oil pan.
 If you don't, the oil dipstick might not show the actual level.